-- Over one million NAR members are released from liability nationwide. - NAR's release covers all members other than agents affiliated with HomeServices of America and its related companies (the last corporate defendant still litigating the Sitzer-Burnett case), and employees of the remaining corporate defendants named in the cases covered by this settlement.
+- Over one million NAR members are released from liability nationwide. - NAR's release covers all members unless they are an independent contractor or employee of HomeServices of America or one of its affiliates (the last corporate defendant still litigating the Sitzer-Burnett case), and employees of the remaining corporate defendants named in the cases covered by this settlement.